KennyOliver/FlavorLang/README.md

 ### Overview <a id="debugging-overview"></a>

 In this section, `test3.flv` is used as an example to demonstrate how the --debug flag works in the Flavor interpreter.
 The --debug flag provides step-by-step insights into the tokenization, parsing, and execution of the script.
-This helps developers debug their code and understand the internal processing of statements like if, elif, else, and show.
+This helps developers debug their code and understand the internal processing of statements like `if`, `elif`, `else`, and `serve`.

 ### Example Script <a id="debugging-example-script"></a>